stephengeller/bookingAppCMS/README.md

 A content management system for a property booking app.
 Made by [Stephen Geller](http://www.stephengeller.co.uk).

-Website for the most recent version [here](https://cms.carefreebreaks.com/home), although you will need to log in.
+Website for the most recent version [here](https://cms.carefreebreaks.com/home), although you will not be able to log in without an account.
 The current build is hidden for security purposes, and so this repository is out-of-date.

 ## ** Notice **